 Moreover, findings have indicated that village meetings are the other important source of agricultural information.
-Manda (2017) stated that village meeting is the sole channel that brings together community members, leaders and agriculture extension officers hence providing an ample platform for discussion and dissemination of important agricultural information.
-Findings also indicate farmers’ preference of extension officers as a source of agricultural information.
-This preference is attributed to the fact that extension officers is a source relied on by most farmers for reliable agricultural information on climate change adaptation.
-Moreover, the education provided via extension services is an extremely significant driver of farmers adaptation to climate change.
+Manda (2017) opines that village meetings are the sole channel that brings together community members, leaders and agriculture extension officers hence provide an ample platform for discussion and dissemination of important agricultural information.
+Findings also indicate that farmers look up to extension officers as a source of agricultural information.
+This is attributed to the fact that extension officers are reliable sources of agricultural information on climate change adaptation.
+Moreover, the education provided via extension services is an extremely significant driver of farmers’ adaptation to climate change.
 Furthermore, it is perceived that the strength of public extension systems is their wide reach and broad networking potential, which make it an engine for promoting agricultural information diffusion (Mchombu, 2021).
-In addition, the study has found that farmers’ associations were used by minority as source of agricultural information despite of their useful in information dissemination.
-According to Elia (2017), farmers’ associations are active, independent and democratic forms of social enterprise and one of their primary functions is educating and spread agricultural information to members.
-Sawe et al., (2018) reported that there is a need to motivate farmers to establish cooperative societies and farmers’ associations in their communities, particularly for the purpose of bolstering climate change adaptation.
+In addition, the study has found that farmers associations were used by the minority as a source of agricultural information despite of their usefulness in information dissemination.
+According to Elia (2017), farmers associations are active, independent and democratic forms of social enterprise and one of their primary functions is educating and spreading agricultural information to members.
+Sawe et al. (2018) advise that there is a need to motivate farmers to establish cooperative societies and farmers associations in their communities, particularly for the purpose of bolstering climate change adaptation.

-The findings on the useful of agricultural information indicated that majority of the farmers acknowledged that the information provided were useful for climate change adaptation.
-Most of the smallholder farmers were using the agricultural information to plant drought tolerant crops, early maring crops, and to adjust their farming calendar in relation to onset and cessation of rainfall.
-This have ensured food security to majority of the smallholder farmers in the study area.
+The findings on the usefulness of agricultural information indicated that the majority of the farmers acknowledged that the information provided was useful for climate change adaptation.
+Most of the smallholder farmers were using such information to plant drought tolerant crops, early maturing crops, and to adjust their farming calendar in relation to the onset or cessation of rainfall.
+This has ensured food security to the majority of smallholder farmers in the study area.

-The results are also in line with those reported by Elia (2017) that farmers in central Tanzania have been using agricultural information as a catalyst for climate change adaptations decision making.
-Moreover, smallholder farmers acknowledged that information received were useful and has helped them to in climate change adaptation.
-These findings confirm those reported by Elia (2017) that access to relevant, credible, up-to-date information improved smallholder farmers’ confidence and promoted their adaptation to climate change.
-These results also confirm those revealed by Mwalusakaeyer (2021005).
-Moreover, Gavin (2018) stated that agricultural information accessed and utilized by smallholder farmers is very useful in climate change adaptation as it influences farming decisions.
+As pointed out earlier, the results are also in line with those reported by Elia (2017), that farmers in Central Tanzania have been using agricultural information as a catalyst for making decisions on climate change adaptation.
+Moreover, smallholder farmers acknowledged that information received was useful and had helped them to adapt to climate change.
+These findings also confirm those reported by Elia, that access to relevant, credible, up-to-date information improved smallholder farmers’ confidence and promoted their adaptation to climate change.
+These results also confirm those by Mwalusaka (2021).
+Moreover, Gavin (2018) reported that agricultural information accessed and utilized by smallholder farmers is very useful in climate change adaptation as it influences farming decisions.
 Overall, the results confirm Kalokola’s (2016) argument that smallholder farmers’ effective climate change adaptation relies on the usefulness of the agricultural information they receive.

-However, it was revealed that, access to and use of agricultural information was affected by several factors such as broadcasting time, language barriers, and feedback.
-For instance, radio programs were scheduled during times of the day when farmers were busy with farming activities, thus, making them unable to listen.
-These findings are in line with Agwu et al. (2018) who showed that unfavorable scheduling of radio programs, the language used in presenting them, the inability of farmers to ask relevant questions and poor feedback from radio presenters affected farmers’ access to and use of agricultural information for climate change adaptation.
-Since most farmers in rural areas rely on radio for awareness and access to agricultural information for climate change adaptation, poorly structured radio programs and inadequate feedback deny farmers the opportunity to access and use information to enhance their knowledge (Kalokola, 2016).
+However, it was exposed that access to and use of agricultural information was affected by several factors such as broadcasting time, language barriers, and feedback.
+For instance, radio programmes were scheduled during the day when farmers were busy with farming activities, thus, making them unable to listen.
+These findings are in line with Agwu et al.’s (2018) who showed that unfavourable scheduling of radio programmes, the language used in presenting them, the inability of farmers to ask relevant questions and poor feedback from radio presenters affected farmers’ access to and use of agricultural information for climate change adaptation.
+Since most farmers in rural areas rely on the radio for awareness and access to agricultural information for climate change adaptation, poorly structured radio programmes and inadequate feedback deny farmers the opportunity to access and use information to enhance their knowledge (Kalokola, 2016).